bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/getting-started/supported-features.md

 * PayPal through Braintree
 * All non-hosted (API) gateways that are supported by Optimized One Page Checkout

-Unsupported hosted payment gateways are Amazon Pay, AfterPay, Google Pay, Chase Pay, and Masterpass.
+Unsupported hosted payment gateways are Amazon Pay, AfterPay, Google Pay, and Masterpass.

 ## BigCommerce for WordPress unsupported features